Reduced Speed Zones

 When will the reduced speed zones in the subway be lifted?

-Crews are working as quickly as possible within the available overnight and weekend windows to complete the track work, however, due to ongoing track inspections, the TTC will likely have slow orders in place in different locations across its network at any given time.
+Crews are working as quickly as possible within the available overnight and weekend windows to complete the track work, however, due to ongoing track inspections, reduced speed zones or slow orders will likely be in place in different locations across the network at any given time.

 X